dotnet/corefx/Documentation/project-docs/cross-platform-cryptography.md

  * Windows CNG is used on Windows whenever `new DSACng()` is used.
  * Windows CAPI is used on Windows whenever `new DSACryptoServiceProvider()` is used.
  * The object returned by `DSA.Create()` is internally powered by Windows CNG, but this is an implementation detail subject to change.
- * The `.GetDSAPublicKey()` extension method for X509Certificate2 will currently always return an DSACng instance, but this could change as the platform evolves.
+ * The `GetDSAPublicKey()` extension method for X509Certificate2 will currently always return an DSACng instance, but this could change as the platform evolves.
- * The `.GetDSAPrivateKey()` extension method for X509Certiicate2 will currently prefer an DSACng instance, but if DSACng cannot open the key DSACryptoServiceProvider will be attempted.
+ * The `GetDSAPrivateKey()` extension method for X509Certiicate2 will currently prefer an DSACng instance, but if DSACng cannot open the key DSACryptoServiceProvider will be attempted.
    * In the future other providers could be preferred over DSACng.

 #### Native Interop